Brexit and personal safety have been highlighted as reasons behind Welsh MPs standing down at the general election.

 Owen Smith (Pontypridd)

-The Pontypridd MP said he was standing down for "personal and political" reasons.
+The Pontypridd MP said he was standing down for

 He failed in his leadership bid in 2016 to topple Jeremy Corbyn, who sacked Mr Smith from the Labour frontbench after he criticised his position on Brexit.